varuncoderise/servv_wp_deployment/wordpress/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.4.1 (2023/04/16) =
+* Update: Common libs updated, should be less issues with updates.
+* Info: If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
+And since I read them all, don't hesitate to drop a few remarks and feature requests in those reviews.
+Thank you :)

+= 6.4.0 (2023/02/03) =
+* Fix: Replace wasn't working fine.

+= 6.3.9 (2023/01/06) =
+* Fix: Better handling of the image replacement.

+= 6.3.8 (2022/12/09) =
+* Update: Still going towards a better UI organization.

+= 6.3.2 (2022/11/01) =
+* Update: Better organization of the UI.
+This is just the first step, this plugin is going to improve a lot, with a cleaner UI, and everything will be modular (so you can disable what you don't need completely).

+= 6.3.1 (2022/10/19) =
+* Fix: There was an issue when the options are re-initialized and the sizes were not refreshed.

+= 6.3.0 (2022/10/12) =
+* Update: Enhanced way to handle options.

 = 6.2.9 (2022/08/11) =
 * Fix: Escape more HTML.